emlys/demo-invest-plugin/README.md

-# demo-invest-plugin
+# invest-demo-plugin
-demo invest model plugin
+A minimal template of an InVEST plugin